Beakerboy/VBA-SQL-Library/README.md

  Security
 -----
 This Library currently does not use prepared statements but it does escape all single quotes.
-It also provides a login box to prevent hard-coding database autentication details.
+It also provides a login box to discourage hard-coding database authentication details.

  Usage
 -----